Anil Biswas (composer): Personal life

 Biswas was first married for love, and much against the wishes of his own family, a Muslim actress who was four years older than him.
-This was Mehrunnisa (born 17 October 1910, died 1992), who had adopted the screen-name 'Ashalata' for work purposes.
-Upon her marriage, Mehrunnisa assumed the name Ashalata as her one and only name.
+This was Mehrunnisa (born 17 October 1910, died 1992), who had adopted the screen-name Ashalata for work purposes.
+Upon her marriage, Mehrunnisa assumed the name Ashalata Biswas as her one and only name.
 Ashalata worked as an actress during the 1930s and 1940s, a period during which acting in films was considered disreputable and few women entered the industry; she also owned Variety Pictures, a film-making company.
 The couple became the parents of three sons and a daughter, named Pradeep, Amit, Utpal and Shikha.
-Their son, Utpal Biswas, also worked as a music composer, as part of the Amar-Uptal duo team which composed the music for a few films including Shahenshah (1988) and Main Azaad Hoon.
+Their eldest son Pradeep tragically passed away young in a plane crash in 1961.
+Their other son, Utpal Biswas, also worked as a music composer, as part of the Amar-Uptal duo team which composed the music for a few films including Shahenshah (1988) and Main Azaad Hoon (1989).
 Biswas's daughter, Shikha Vohra, is the mother of the well-known documentary film maker, Paromita Vohra.
 Biswas and Ashalata were divorced in 1954; Ashalata Biswas died in 1992.

-In 1959, five years after his divorce, Anil Biwas married the playback singer, Meena Kapoor, daughter of actor Bikram Kapoor.
+On 19 March 1957, three years after his divorce, Anil Biwas married the playback singer, Meena Kapoor, daughter of actor Bikram Kapoor, whom he first met during the recording of the songs of Anokha Pyar (1948).
 Meena Kapoor did not have any children.
-Meena was most noted for singing hit 1950s songs like, "Rasiya re man basiya re" in Nargis starrer Pardesi (1957) and "Kachhi hai umariya" picturised on Meena Kumari in Char Dil Char Raahein.
+Meena was most noted for singing hit 1950s songs like, "Rasiya Re Man Basiya Re" in Nargis starrer Pardesi (1957) and "Kachchi Hai Umariya" picturised on Meena Kumari in Char Dil Char Rahen (1959).

 Anil Biswas died in New Delhi on 31 May 2003.
 He was survived by his wife Meena Kapoor, sons Amit Biswas and Utpal Biswas, and daughter Shikha Vohra, his son Pradeep Biswas having predeceased him.
 Upon his death, the then Prime Minister of India, Atal Bihari Vajpayee called him, “a doyen of film music who struck the rare balance between classical purity of music and popular pulse”, and credited him for leaving, “an enduring legacy as he introduced many talented singers and innovations to the Indian film music.”